 The Code of Conduct outlines the ethical and legal standards that all MSK employees must follow.
 The Code of Conduct is not intended to replace existing policies and procedures, but rather is to be used in combination with them.

 Conflict of Interest and Commitment

 Postdocs are permitted to participate in outside activities including consulting with industry.
-However, these activities are governed by MSK’s Policy on Financial Conflict of Interest and Conflict of Commitment.
+However, these activities are governed by MSK’s Conflict of Interest and Commitment Policy.
 Postdocs interested in working with industry must first seek approval before entering into an agreement or performing work.
 Postdocs are also required to disclose certain financial holdings in companies that are involved or could be involved with their work at MSK.

 Interaction with Industry

 Our policies on Interaction with Industry set out the guidelines for ethical and appropriate interaction with industry.
 These include guidelines on accepting business courtesies, gifts, financial and in-kind support for department meetings and other events, and contributions.
 Compliance with these policies is a requirement of all MSK employees.
 MSK also provides vendors with written notification of these policies.